Students Give Cawein Gallery Entrance a Makeover

 About 35 students, led by senior Emily Miller, participated in a project to create tile motifs for a collective mural around the gallery's entrance door that they later installed on Thursday, Oct.
 22 as part of a community barbecue to celebrate the new addition.

-The Cawein Gallery, home to several rotating exhibitions each academic year, is conspicuously located on the southeast corner of Scott Hall.
+The Cawein Gallery, home to several rotating exhibitions each academic year, is conspicuously located on the southeast corner of Pacific Hall.
 The new mural borders the gallery entry, making for a more prominent gallery presence near the heart of campus.

 Under the direction of visiting artist Bernhard Masterson, students spent the past two months making nature-themed art that reflects their individual experiences at Pacific or their respective hometowns.